joshperry/couchauthnode/README.md

 The `password` property is the--ideally--salted and hashed password in a format that dovecot understands.

-The `sieve` property is a hash with the each sieve script name as the keys, with the value being the ID--a random UUID--of a document holding the script's contents.
-The content document holds the script in its `script` property.
+The `sieve` property is a hash with each sieve script's name as a key, and the value being the ID--a random UUID--of a document holding the its contents in the `script` property.

-When we return the ID of the script content document, we include its `_rev` appended as Dovecot caches any particular sieve script until its ID changes.
+Because dovecot memoizes its script build cache based on the script ID we return, we append the document's `_rev` to the value we return.
 This lets us use simple static references between documents in our data model, while automatically invalidating Dovecot's cache anytime a script's content document is changed.

-This also accepts writes of sieve scripts for clients that support dovecot's managesieve protocol.
+This also accepts writes of sieve script contents for in support of dovecot's managesieve service.